 Getting a subdivision approved

-DA approval will generally include conditions that must be complied with.
-The conditions may require subdivision works to be undertaken, which will require a Construction certificate(PDF, 226KB).
+DA approval will generally include conditions.
+The conditions may require subdivision works to be undertaken, which will require a Subdivision Works certificate.

 How do I get separate title on my subdivision?

-To obtain separate titles for new allotments, a plan of subdivision or strata plan or strata plan of subdivision must be registered by NSW Land Registry Services (LRS).
+To obtain separate titles for new allotments, the following must be registered by NSW Land Registry Services (LRS):

-A plan of subdivision generally cannot be registered in LRS unless it has a subdivision certificate issued under the provisions of section 109J of the Environmental Planning and Assessment Act 1979 .
+A plan of subdivision generally cannot be registered in the land registry unless it has a subdivision certificate issued under the provisions of section 6.15 of the Environmental Planning and Assessment Act 1979.